fieldtrip/website/example/source/simulateddata_ctf.md

 This is a very old and outdated example page, the referenced code does not exist anymore
 {% include markup/end %}

-# Can I create an artificial CTF dataset using MATLAB?

 Q: Is there a way to create an artificial CTF dataset using MATLAB or one of the CTF utilities, or alternatively take a real dataset and replace just the channel data with my simulated data?